-Cantabs has a thriving Juniors section, for rowers aged between 12 and 18.
+Cantabs has a thriving Junior Squad, for rowers aged between 12 and 18.
 We run coached water sessions at the weekends, which are suitable for the majority of Juniors.
 These outings typically last an hour and a half, with the opportunity to try out many different boat classes.
-We boat from the CRA boathouse opposite Midsummer Common and, depending on the weather and rowing ability, row down to Baits Bite Lock.
+Most Junior sessions involve boating from the CRA boathouse opposite Midsummer Common, though older Juniors on our Performance pathway boat from the Cantabs boat house.

 All our Juniors start out in sculling boats (with two oars), which they can race from the age of 12 and up.
 They can row on their own in a single scull, in doubles or in quads, or even octuples.
 Later, our Juniors can learn sweep-oar rowing (with one oar), in which they can compete from age 15 and up.
 They can row in pairs, fours or eights.

-In recent years our Juniors have raced at numerous on-Cam races, including timed “head races” such as the fancy dress Cambridge Christmas Head, side-by-side regattas, and the CRA Town Bumps.
-Off-Cam events have included diverse competitions such as Bedford Fours & Small Boats Head, Oxford Royal Regatta, Vesta Sculler’s Head, Pairs Head of the River Race, Schools Head of the River Race, National Junior Indoor Rowing Championships, Peterborough Junior Championships, National Schools Regatta and the British Rowing Junior Championships.
+In recent years our Juniors have raced at numerous on-Cam races, including timed “head races” such as the fancy dress Cambridge Christmas Head, side-by-side regattas, and Town Bumps.
+Off-Cam events have included diverse competitions such as Bedford Fours & Small Boats Head, Oxford Royal Regatta, Sculler’s Head, Pairs Head of the River, Schools Head of the River, National Junior Indoor Rowing Championships, National Schools Regatta and the British Rowing Junior Championships.
 Racing fosters a healthy competitive spirit as well as being the basis for social occasions and there are many opportunities to race for anyone who wishes to do so.
 Entry fees are generally quite modest for local events.

 Not only is rowing a great sport with many physical benefits but it also allows people, particularly of a junior age to make new friends and learn a new skill.
 There are opportunities throughout the year to become a Cantabs junior, depending on squad capacity.